FollowTheProcess/spok/README.md

 # Generally, a task is structured like this...

-# The top line comment above a task is it's docstring
+# A line comment above a task is it's docstring
-# any following comments are just normal comments
 # task <name>(<deps>?...) -> [(]<outputs>?...[)] {
 #     command(s) to run
 # }